Eval-Actions: Fine-Grained Execution Quality Evaluation for Robotic Manipulation: Method

-where $\mathbf{q}_t \in \mathbb{R}^J$ represents the joint configuration at time step $t$.
-To quantify motion smoothness and identify potential mechanical jitter, we compute the temporal variance vectors for velocity and acceleration, denoted as $\mathbf{s}_v, \mathbf{s}_\alpha \in \mathbb{R}^J$.
-Adopting a worst-case formulation to capture instability, we define the uniformity metrics ($\mathcal{U}_v, \mathcal{U}_\alpha$) as the maximum variance across all joints, and calculate the mean absolute velocity $\mu_v$ to represent global motion intensity:
+To provide explicit motion cues, we compute temporal variance vectors for joint velocity and acceleration, denoted as $\mathbf{s}_v,\mathbf{s}_\alpha\in\mathbb{R}^{J}$.
+We summarize them using worst-case smoothness indicators, defined as the maximum variance across joints, together with the mean absolute velocity:

-These derived physical metrics are serialized into a structured textual descriptor $I_{phys}$.
-We incorporate $I_{phys}$ as an auxiliary Kinematic Calibration Signal.
-It compensates for video compression artifacts by providing explicit motion statistics, ensuring precise smoothness quantification without dominating the semantic evaluation.
-Consequently, the multimodal model $\Phi_\theta$, parameterized by $\theta$, processes both the visual keyframes and the physics-aware prompt to regress the action quality score $\hat{S}$, predict task success $\hat{O}$ (Success/Failure), and classify the trajectory source $\hat{C}$ (Policy vs. Teleoperation):
+These metrics are serialized into a structured textual descriptor $I_{\mathrm{phys}}$, which provides a compact kinematic summary for motion smoothness and intensity.
+The multimodal evaluator $\Phi_\theta$ takes the visual frames and the kinematic descriptor as input, and predicts the action quality score $\hat{S}$, task outcome $\hat{O}$, and an auxiliary trajectory-source tag $\hat{C}$:

-\textbf{AutoEval-S.} In the \textit{AutoEval-S} framework, while increasing the number of sampled frames $N$ enhances temporal reasoning, it incurs a heavy computational burden, manifesting as excessive visual tokens and prohibitive VRAM usage.
-To mitigate the trade-off between temporal resolution and computational efficiency, we propose a \textit{Spatio-Temporal Aggregation Strategy}, as illustrated in the top of Fig. \ref{autoeval}.
-Instead of discarding dense frames between two consecutive keyframes $f_i$ and $f_{i+1}$, we spatially concatenate $k$ intermediate frames alongside the target keyframe $f_{i+1}$ into a composite image.
-This composite is then resized to the standard encoder resolution, yielding a refined sequence $\mathcal{F}' = \{f'_i\}_{i=1}^N$.
-Subsequently, the VLM is optimized via Supervised Fine-Tuning (SFT) on these aggregated inputs.
-This technique compresses high-frequency motion details into the fixed token budget, maximizing temporal information density to capture dynamic motion patterns without inflating parameter overhead.
+Here, $\hat{S}$ corresponds to the quality score under the current annotation protocol, $\hat{O}$ denotes the predicted success/failure label, and $\hat{C}$ denotes the predicted trajectory source.

+\textbf{AutoEval-S.} A straightforward way to improve temporal reasoning is to increase the number of sampled frames, but this also increases the number of visual tokens and memory cost.
+To preserve local motion cues within a fixed VLM input budget, AutoEval-S uses a \textit{Spatio-Temporal Aggregation} strategy, as illustrated in the top of Fig.~\ref{autoeval}.
+Instead of representing each sampled time step by a single frame, we tile $k$ neighboring frames with the target frame into a composite image and resize it to the standard encoder resolution.
+This produces an aggregated visual sequence $\mathcal{F}'=\{f'_i\}_{i=1}^{N}$, allowing each visual input to encode short-term temporal changes.